 Screenshot, Feb.
 2010.

 HubPages is a well-known website that is marketed as a way for people to earn money and/or promote their businesses by writing articles / creating webpages called "hubs".
-Scam is a strong word, and I do not use it lightly--it communicates deliberate dishonesty with an intent to profit.
+Scam is a strong word--it communicates deliberate dishonesty with an intent to profit.
+I don't think I'd go as far as to outright say that HubPages is a scam, however, I don't like the way the website is run, and after experimenting with it, I chose not to participate in it.

 My experience with HubPages: